eosio-eps/EEPs/EEPS/eep-7.md

 ]
 ```

-The first value (type) being `action` indicates that the second value is an object containing a singular action that needs to be both templated and included in a transaction using current TAPoS values.
+The first value of the array, the type `action`, indicates that the second value is an object containing a singular action that needs to be both templated and included in a transaction using current TAPoS values.

 Example: